PaulSD/puppet-certs/README.md

 For now, the only implemented provider of the type is `katello_ssl_tool`.
 It works as follow:

-1. **generation** - the artefact of this phase is an RPM with the keys for the certificate; the RPMs, as well as other files generated in the process, are located in `/root/ssl-build` directory
+1. **generation** - the artifact of this phase is an RPM with the keys for the certificate; the RPMs, as well as other files generated in the process, are located in `/root/ssl-build` directory